 A static abstract data type with a weak delete implementation is given.
-As in Section 6.2.1 we use the binary structure for the insertion.
-The operation weak.delete is only available for the structures V_i and we have to extend it to W in order to apply the result of Section 6.2.2.
+As in Section 7.2.1 we use the binary structure for the insertion.
+The operation weak.delete is only available for the structures V_i and we have to extend it to W in order to apply the result of Section 7.2.2.
 If Weak.Delete(W, d) is applied, d should be marked as deleted in W. But we do not know in which of the structures V_i the element d lies.
 Therefore in addition to the binary structure we construct a balanced searchtree T that stores this information.
-For every $d \in W$ there is a pointer to the structure V_i with $d \in V_i$, see Figure 55 for an example.
+For every $d \in W$ there is a pointer to the structure V_i with $d \in V_i$, an example is shown in Figure 71.